How to Clean a Chemical Toilet for Camper Vans

 description of where chemicals go for chemical toilet for camper vans.

-– With the wastewater tank you will absolutely need chemicals.
-It is typically green or blue in color.
 Blue colors often contain formaldehyde, whereas green colors are typically eco-friendly.
-Be careful which one you chose to purchase.
+Be careful which one you choose to purchase.
 Some dumping points won’t let you dump chemicals that contain formaldehyde.

 Step 3: Your camper van toilet is now ready to be used.

-Where to Empty chemical Toilets for Camper Vans
+Where to Empty Chemical Toilets for Camper Vans

 Rv dump station for chemical toilet